PitchConnect/fogis-api-client-python/CONTRIBUTING.md

 - Example: `Fix: Ensure proper payload structure in fetch_matches_list_json`
 - Keep messages clear, concise, and descriptive
 - Reference issue numbers when applicable: `Fix #123: Add error handling`

+## Work in Progress

+When your work is not yet ready for review:

+1. Create a **Draft Pull Request** instead of a regular PR
+   - Use the dropdown menu next to "Create Pull Request" to select "Create Draft Pull Request"
+   - This clearly indicates your PR is a work in progress
+   - The PR cannot be merged until you mark it as ready for review

+2. **IMPORTANT**: Do not mark a PR as ready for review until:
+   - All CI/CD checks are passing
+   - All pre-commit hooks have been run successfully
+   - You have addressed any automated feedback
+   - The code is fully ready for human review

+3. When your work is complete and all checks pass:
+   - Click "Ready for Review" to convert the Draft PR to a regular PR
+   - This signals to reviewers that your work is ready for their attention

+### CI/CD Pipeline Failures

+If your PR fails CI/CD checks:

+1. Review the failure logs carefully
+2. Fix the issues in your branch
+3. Push the changes to update the PR
+4. Verify that all checks pass before marking as ready for review
+5. If the CI/CD caught issues that should have been caught by pre-commit hooks, update the pre-commit configuration as well

+Draft PRs are preferred over other methods like "WIP" in titles or special branches, as they provide a standard, built-in way to indicate work in progress.

 ## Code Standards